UK Council for Psychotherapy

 Relationship breakdown and divorce counselling - relationship breakup counselling and marriage separation psychotherapy - central London, Camden - divorce psychotherapy, post divorce counseling, divorce counseling for women, divorce counseling for men

 Helping Our Relationship, Marriage Thrive, Flourish - Nourishing It A fulfilling relationship can be seen like a garden that needs tendering to and nurturing in order to thrive and flourish (see also Being Relationship-Ready & Sharing (Not Necessarily Agreeing With) Each Other's Vision Of The Kind Of Deep & Meaningful Relationship, Marriage We Really Want).
 The relationship can thrive when both of us are willing to change (and of course thriving ourselves), feel safe to be ourselves (and in the relationship), discuss problems as they arise and be open to our feelings.
 How we respond to challenges, our patterns of communication, willingness to compromise and give up the need to change our partner, yet encouraging them to be the best version of themselves may be important.
 What does it take for our relationship, marriage, to flourish.
 Different things work for different couples (see also Reflecting Upon The Positive & Negative Aspects Of Our Relationship, Marriage).
-Common threads can include simply being kind to ourself and our partner, with lots of humour, fun, laughter, showing our love for them through our words and gestures (including romantic ones), being appreciative - letting our partner know we love them by telling them we love them, being proud of each other and actively demonstrating this by feeling our partner's presence, holding hands when walking, warmly hugging each other as we allow our emotions to be occasionally carried away, acting upon what sexually arouses our partner and initiating sex, even if we don't usually do this, going to bed together or at least saying, kissing good night to each other and acknowledging that the relationship is more important than any disagreements, misunderstandings.
+Common threads can include simply being kind to ourself and our partner, with lots of humour, fun, laughter, showing our love for them through our words and gestures (including romantic ones), being appreciative - letting our partner know we love them by telling them we love them, being proud of each other and actively demonstrating this by feeling our partner's presence, holding hands when walking, warmly hugging each other as we allow our emotions to be occasionally carried away, acting upon what sexually arouses our partner and initiating sex, even if we don't usually do this, going to bed together or at least saying, kissing good night to each other, welcoming each other in the morning, and acknowledging that the relationship is more important than any disagreements, misunderstandings.
 Reducing negative remarks, criticisms, apologising when we need to, can bring us closer together as a couple, as can exploring what nourishes it and keeping it nourished (and first we may need to nourish ourselves).
 Greeting each other in the morning, maintaining the fun, laughter, having and scheduling a healthy sex life together may be important.
 Holding a "for better or worse" attitude, forgiving each other for past mistakes and shortcomings, truly listening, being empathic, focusing on each other's positive side, sharing household chores and some common interests can also enable the relationship to flourish.
 Learning how to emotionally dance together, offering mutual support may be important for some couples.
 Giving, receiving, sharing love, making quality time together, continuing to be curious about each other and seeing our partner for who they are - not just around us, may help the relationship thrive.
-Checking in with each other (and our expectations) trying to understand each other's needs and putting effort into meeting them, avoiding broken promises, cultivating good values as a couple, valuing and appreciating the ordinary and small things can help enable the relationship or marriage to thrive.
+Checking in with each other (and our expectations) trying to understand each other's needs and putting effort into meeting them, avoiding broken promises, cultivating good values as a couple, valuing, and appreciating the ordinary and small things can help enable the relationship or marriage to thrive.
 Paying attention to making time for ourselves, no longer allowing minor annoyances to eat away at us, may also enhance our relationship, marriage, alongside willingness to have awkward, difficult conversations (see also Relationship Growth, Transformation).
-The relationship counselling may also explore our willingness to reconcile, reinvigorate the relationship, so it transforms, heals, flourishes.
+The relationship counselling may also explore our willingness to reconcile, reinvigorate the relationship, so it transforms, heals, flourishes, as we believe in and work towards the good of the other.
 (See also Creating A Loving, Trusting Bond)

 Relationship counselling, marriage psychotherapy, divorce counselling in London, Camden Kings Cross